Last Updated on April 25, 2026 by Bibhu Ranjan Mund, MPH

 - Air pollution has been a cause of millions of premature deaths every year.

-- Heat waves foresee the aggravation of heart attack, stroke, and dehydration.
+- Heat waves may be a rising risk of heart attack, stroke and dehydration.

 - Infectious diseases are transmitted by floods and droughts.